goatface/scripts/README.md

 vi which, an easy way to open anything in your path, like a shell script.
 It's faster than typing `vi $(which blah)` to type `viw blah`.

 Improves your ability to read binary or hex in a text editor...

+##xscreensaver_toggle
+I'm going to guess the name says it all.
+It will toggle xscreensaver from single mode to off mode.
+This is because different pieces of software on GNU/Linux don't always play nice with each other.
+Sure, if you're using [xine's UI](https://www.xine-project.org) unbeknownst to you it makes use of phantom Scroll Lock key presses to keep the movie visible (hey, at least someone's using that key).
+But if you're like me and usually using mplayer, there's really no good solution I've found, including heartbeat signals, to properly disable the screen saver.
+And I get really sick of opening up the Demo tool all the time.
+So, with this script, make a key shortcut and it will easily toggle your screen saver and inform you!.